*Please see the page PRESS KIT for my professional bio and downloadable headshots.

 My family is a finish-what-you-start, bargain shopping, home cooking, and respect-your-elders kind of family.
 I am one of four children framed in memories on a wall.
 I jumped off docks, endured eight-hour trips that took twelve, and sat in the middle bench seat of the family sedan.

 I am a wait until you enter the house before driving away kind of mom.
 I boil the kettle in a crisis, and I know that a job worth doing is worth doing right.

 I am a fixer of old things, painter of everything, cleansed and forgiven child of God.
 I believe that nothing matters more than the Lord Jesus Christ and who I believe He is.

-My primary ministry in life crowds around my dining room table like a ravenous herd every night.
+My primary ministry in life crowds around my dining room table every night.
 My husband and children are both my greatest blessing and greatest ministry opportunity.
 Caring for them is a privilege bestowed upon me as wife and mother.

 I believe God simultaneously called Kevin and me into ministry.
 Kevin’s calling was clear – he is a pastor.
 I, on the other hand, took years to recognize the specific areas in which I was equipped and called serve.
 Now over twenty years and three kids later, I know God has called me to meet Kevin’s needs, to meet the needs of our children, and to serve Him personally.

 God has called me to serve Kevin to free him to provide for the church and God’s people.
 I have adopted Jackie Oesch’s statement as my personal ministry statement.
 “I will bless my husband by taking care of the details of our life, including our children, so he will be healthier and better equipped to serve others.”